ursinus-cs174-s2023/Modules/_pages/Module2_HashMaps/exercise2.md

 permalink: /Module2/Exercise2
 title: "CS174: Module 1: Hash Maps Exercise 2"
 excerpt: "CS174: Module 1: Hash Maps Exercise 2"
-canvasasmtid: "99371"
+canvasasmtid: "99538"
 canvaspoints: "1"
 canvashalftries: 5

 info:
   prev: "./Video2"
   points: 1
-  instructions: "Fill in the static method <code>convertArrayToMap(Student[] sarray)</code> in the <code>Student</code> class, which takes in an array of students and creates a HashMap whose key is the Student's last name and whose value is the Student object.<BR><b>NOTE</b>: If you get <code>Error: map.get(...) is null</code>, then it means that it's not finding the keys it's looking for.
-Be sure that your keys are the last name and not the first name.
-Also be sure that you used the <code>put</code> method of <code>HashMap</code> to fill it in."
+  instructions: "Fill in the static method <code>getAgeCount(HashMap<Integer, Student[]> studentMap, int age)</code> in the <code>Student</code> class.
+This method takes in a HashMap whose keys are an <code>Integer</code> representing an age, and whose values are <code>Student[]</code> arrays of students, as well as an age of interest.
+This method should return an int which says how many students are of the particular age."
   goals:
-    - Copy data from one type of collection to another
-    - Put key/value pairs into a HashMap data structure
+    - Manipulate key/value pairs into a HashMap data structure

 processor:
   correctfeedback: "Correct!!"